From Trash To Treasure

-While driving to the grocery store, I see a beautiful French Provencal nightstand sitting on the curb waiting to be picked up for trash.
-Knowing I could make it loved and beautiful again I quickly turned on my signal to get in the other lane and go around the block.
-My eyes widen, my heart was racing with excitement in hopes it would still b there when I got back.
+While driving to the grocery store, I saw a beautiful French Provincial nightstand sitting on the curb waiting to be picked up for trash.
+Knowing I could make it loved and beautiful again, I quickly turned on my signal to get in the other lane and go around the block.
+My eyes widened and my heart was racing with excitement in hopes it would still be there when I got back.
 Yes, I get excited over the little things in life.

-It was still there, Turning on my flashers I jump out of the car.
-To my surprise and delight, it was.
-I was very surprised at its condition, someone totally stripped this piece to raw wood.
-Leaving a gorgeous wood finish I wanted to check out a few more things making sure there were no unpleasant odors such as smoke mold or mothballs.
-Being a furniture painter I know from experience that this can make or break a piece.
-Some smells you can remove some you cannot.
-Everything checked out fine.
-Even the drawers were in great shape.
-Feeling very lucky and blessed I carried to my van gladly, feeling like I was stealing this trash and soon to be treasure piece, placing it in the back of my van.
+Turning on my flashers, I jump out of the car.
+To my surprise and delight, it was still there.
+I was very surprised at its condition.
+Someone totally stripped this piece to raw wood leaving a gorgeous wood finish.
+I wanted to check out a few more things and make sure there were no unpleasant odors such as smoke, mold, or mothballs.
+Being a furniture painter, I know from experience that this can make or break a piece.
+Some smells you can remove, some you cannot.
+Everything checked out fine, even the drawers were in great shape.
+Feeling very lucky, I carried the piece to my van gladly.
+Feeling like I was stealing this trash, soon to be treasure, I placed it in the back of my van.

 Oh, The Possibilities